When to Use Self-EMDR: A Comprehensive Guide

 • Emotional flooding that feels unmanageable

-• Significant increase in anxiety, depression, or other symptoms
+• Significant increase in anxiety, depression, or other concerning changes

 • Suicidal thoughts or impulses